| Company Overview:|

 Memorial Sloan Kettering Cancer Center is seeking a Clinical Research Supervisor (CRS) for the Radiation Oncology Department.
 As an integral member of the research team and in compliance with all regulatory, institutional, and departmental requirements, the Clinical Research Supervisor (CRS) manages the day-to-day activities of the Research Study Assistants at the department level ensuring efficient and effective operations.
 The CRS is responsible for data management activities, data integrity, and regulatory compliance associated with clinical research for the Radiation Oncology Department, and oversees the data collection and analysis for research projects, databases, and research protocols within MSK.
 The CRS also participates in special projects and task forces as determined by management.

 - An analytical and critical thinker, comfortable making quality decisions independently.

 - Resourceful, curious, confident and eager to manage a wide variety of situations and tackle problems with minimal oversight.

 - Customer focused with strong communication skills.

-- Work with the Program Manager to oversee the Radiation Oncology clinical research portfolio including prospective clinical trials and retrospective research protocols.
+- Work with the Clinical Research Manager, other Clinical Research Supervisor(s) and Program Manager to oversee the Radiation Oncology clinical research portfolio including prospective clinical trials and retrospective research protocols.

 - Collaborate with clinical teams to coordinate research activities across various departments and multiple locations, according to institutional and other governing policies.